UMAprotocol/docs/docs/tutorials/mint-emp-tools.md

 ---

 Minting yUSD tokens is easy with the [EMP Tools](http://tools.umaproject.org/), the UI for ExpiringMultiParty contracts (EMP).
+This tutorial will show you how to mint some `yUSD` and then farm those tokens on a Balancer pool.

 ## Minting